spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/managing-marketplace-abstract-product-attributes.md

 ## Adding abstract product attributes

-To add an attribute for an abstract product:
+To add an attribute for a marketplace abstract product:

 1. Next to the abstract product, you want to create an attribute for, hover over the three dots and click **Manage Product**, or just click the line.
 This takes you to the *[Product name]*, *Abstract Product Details* tab.
 Scroll down to the **Attributes** pane.
 2. In the **Attributes** pane, click **+Add**.
 The empty cells will appear in the table below.